Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Background and Historical Overview of LIGO Calibration

 \subsubsection{Timing References}

 Timing of the detectors' real-time control system, and the data stored therefrom, including channels used to reconstruct the detector strain, both within and between detectors, is a critical absolute reference.
 The timing system's custom design is discussed at length in~\cite{bartos2010advanced}.
 Overall and inter-site timing is achieved through the use of Global Positioning System (GPS) receivers, located at the corner and end stations of each interferometer, which provide timing signals to the detector.
 Although the exact implementation of propagating the GPS timing information to the timestamp on a given bit of data has changed from O1 to O4, the checks and validation on that process have not.
 Cross checks between multiple GPS clocks and a local atomic clock have been found to provide reliable timing at better than the level of $\pm 1\,\si{\micro\second}$~\cite{sullivan2023timing}.
-This has been and remains entirely sufficient for astrophysics, as the light-travel time between observatories is of order $1\,\si{\milli\second}$.
+This has been and remains entirely sufficient for astrophysics.
+For example, the timing accuracy for a binary neutron star signal in Advanced LIGO with a signal-to-noise ratio of 10 is approximately 0.1 ms \cite{Fairhurst_2011}.
 Further, internal to a detector's timing system, a $\pm 1\,\si{\micro\second}$ timing uncertainty may be recast as a phase delay or advance uncertainty in frequency-response, which only surpasses 1~deg at 2.7~kHz, outside of the most sensitive portion of the detectors' frequency band.